jayygokani/itpl/README.md

-# deploying Node Application for dev-environment
+# Counter App
-Here's a very basic node application with two buttons: one that increase counter and one that resets the count.
+A very basic node application with two buttons: one that increase counter and one that resets the count.
 It uses postgresql as database to store the counter.

 To start node server: